What “good” looks like for MDR service providers

 Precision means taking the right actions at the right time without causing unnecessary business disruption.
 Poor precision results in either insufficient action failing to contain threats or overly aggressive actions disrupting legitimate business activities.

-Skilled MDR service providers understand threat type nuances and tailor responses accordingly.
+Skilled service providers understand threat type nuances and tailor responses accordingly.
 This requires deep threat analysis expertise, business context understanding, and sophisticated decision-making that balances security effectiveness with operational impact.

 Partnership: Collaborative security relationship